What is SAS Digital Badging?

 - Click the sharing icon from Acclaim.

-- Be prompted by Facebook or Twitter to connect your account – this gives Facebook and Twitter permission to share your badge from Acclaim.
+- Be prompted by Facebook or Twitter to connect your account – this gives Facebook and Twitter permission to share your badge from Credly.

 - The badge (image and all) will show up in your Twitter timeline or on your Facebook profile.